scijava/scijava-jupyter-kernel/README.md

 # scijava-jupyter-kernel

 `scijava-jupyter-kernel` is a JSR223 Jupyter kernel implementation in Java.
-It's a friendly fork of https://github.com/fiber-space/jupyter-kernel-jsr223.
+It uses [SciJava Scripting Languages](https://github.com/scijava?utf8=%E2%9C%93&q=scripting&type=&language=) to execute the source code.

+Languages currently available are :

+- Jython
+- Groovy
+- Clojure (not tested)
+- Beanshell (not tested)
+- Java (not tested)
+- Javascript (not tested)
+- JRuby (not tested)

 ## Install